huiminlim/bme280_test/README.md

-# Interfacing BME280 sensor in C Language
+# Interfacing BME280 sensor in C

-This repo contains test code to verify porting of SPI and Adafruit's BME280 C++ library to C language.
+This repo contains test code to verify porting of SPI and Adafruit's BME280 C++ library to C.

-This is part of FYP project to use Bosch's BME280 sensor in C language.
+This is part of FYP project to use Bosch's BME280 sensor in C.

 ## Credits